Leonardo-Boss/suckless-site/st.suckless.org/patches/externalpipe.md

 Description
 -----------

-This patch lets you write st's screen through a pipe.
+Reading and writing st's screen through a pipe.

 Example
 -------